 Most red dot sights as we know it have 1x magnification.
 However, there are some types of red dot sights that may offer more magnification like with a prismatic gun sight.
 Usually, this feature is a secondary consideration as most red dots can be used with magnifiers.

-Many red dot sights are compatible with night vision devices (NVD).
-The brightness settings can come dim enough to appear visible through night vision gear, but not all red dots have brightness settings low enough to be compatible with NVDs.
+Many red dot sights are compatible with night vision devices.
+The brightness settings can come dim enough to appear visible through night vision gear, but not all red dots have brightness settings low enough to be compatible with night vision devices.
 If this is a feature that you need, be sure your red dot is capable of being used with it.

 Why Use a Red Dot Sight?

 Why not?
 If you’re skeptical about using red dots, whether it be a reflex, prism, or holosight, it may be because you haven’t shot with one or given it a chance.
 Sure, there’s some junkie red dots out there, maybe it’s the one that came mounted to your gun when you bought it.
 But, the case for red dots is simple and plain as day – they’re fast, easy to use, and they should improve your accuracy rates.

 Between the different types of red dot sights available, and with how affordable, compact, and user-friendly they are, why not use a red dot?